couper64/webservice/README.md

     docker compose up --detach <service_name>

+Use the command below to view the logs in real-time (`-f`).

+    docker compose logs -f

+To view an individual container in real-time (`-f`) use the command below.

+    docker compose logs -f <service_name>

 # Installation

 Once the computer is booted up and user logged in.
 Open a terminal with the installed Conda package manager and run the following commands.